 Her method of tidying isn’t just to get rid of things you don’t need, but a means to an end.
 Marie Kondo even states that you should focus on what to keep, not what you will discard.
 Tidying and organizing is merely a way to organize the items you love and get rid of the things that you don’t.
 By eliminating these items, you can make room for the things you do love.

-Marie Kondo wrote on the first page of her book “Life begins only after you put your house in order.”
+Marie Kondo wrote on the first page of her book, “Life begins only after you put your house in order.”
 While this might seem like a little extreme to some, she has a point!
 When you take the time to tidy your home and get rid of the things that don’t make you happy, your life starts over.
-You will finally have the home you’ve always wanted, and you can create the life you always dreamed of.
+You will finally have the home you’ve always wanted, and you can create the life you ever dreamed of.